Track Day Starter Guide

 Protective Gear

-Track day organizers require riders to have the following protective gear in order to ride at the track:
+You will be required to have the following protective gear in order to ride at the track, no exceptions:

 • Full-face DOT/Snell approved helmet